 GeneCards Summary for ADCY4 Gene

 ADCY4 (Adenylate Cyclase 4) is a Protein Coding gene.
 Diseases associated with ADCY4 include Amelogenesis Imperfecta, Type Ia and Amelogenesis Imperfecta, Type Iv.
-Among its related pathways are Salivary secretion and DAG and IP3 signaling.
+Among its related pathways are Oxytocin signaling pathway and Adenylate cyclase inhibitory pathway.
 Gene Ontology (GO) annotations related to this gene include phosphorus-oxygen lyase activity and adenylate cyclase activity.
 An important paralog of this gene is ADCY2.

 UniProtKB/Swiss-Prot Summary for ADCY4 Gene